SkimJazz/t3a2-a_full-stack-app/README.md

 By digitizing these aspects of job management, we aim to enhance productivity, improve time management, and ultimately increase customer satisfaction and business growth for tradespersons.
-Our goal is to make the job management process as seamless and efficient as possible, allowing tradespersons to focus more on their work and less on administrative tasks, because lets face it, Trademans don't like paper work.
+Our goal is to make the job management process as seamless and efficient as possible, allowing tradespersons to focus more on their work and less on administrative tasks, because lets face it, _**trademan don't like paper work**_.
 This application is a step towards a more organized, efficient, and successful future for all tradespersons.